Nicola Smith was appointed Head of the Economic and Social Affairs Department (ESAD) in March 2011.

 Before joining the TUC as Head of ESAD, Nicola held Senior Policy Officer roles coordinating the work of the Commission on Vulnerable Employment and then specialising in labour market and social welfare policy.
 Prior to that she worked as a principal researcher at the Centre for Economic and Social Inclusion and in policy and research roles for Barnardo's and the Children and Young People's Unit at the then Department for Education and Skills.
 Nicola is also a member of the Social Security Advisory Committee.

-Nicola has written widely and contributed to radio and television broadcasts on many topics including the welfare state, labour market trends, social exclusion and poverty.
+Nicola has written widely and contributed to radio and television broadcasts covering many areas of economic and social policy debate.

 - Read Nicola Smith's posts on ToUChstone blog

 - You can follow Nicola on twitter @nicolatuc and can follow news from ESAD @TUCeconomics